 For most sleep apneics, the problem often goes undiagnosed for so long because the condition only takes effect when the patient is sleeping.
 Problems such as headaches and drowsiness are so vague and can be related to a plethora of other factors that most sleep apneics don’t think to go to a doctor.
-However, if you find that you’re suffering from these symptoms for an extended time period, it is critical to schedule a consultation with Dr. Matthews to discuss sleep apnea and sleep testing options in Austin.
+However, if you find that you’re suffering from these sleep apnea Austin symptoms for an extended time period, it is critical to schedule a consultation with Dr. Matthews to discuss sleep apnea and sleep testing options in Austin.
 Though Dr. Matthews is a general dentist and can’t diagnose you with sleep apnea, if a sleep physician does find that you suffer from sleep apnea, Dr. Matthews may play an important role in your sleep apnea treatment to keep you safe at night.

 Types of Sleep Apnea

-Sleep apnea is not an easy condition to deal with simply because there isn’t just one type.
+Sleep apnea Austin residents have is not an easy condition to deal with simply because there isn’t just one type.
 Patients can suffer from one of the three apneas, all of which are dangerous and can cause serious health risks such as stroke, diabetes, poor cardiovascular health, and even organ failure.
 Below are the three types of sleep apnea: